 Marking the 160-year anniversary of Utagawa Hiroshige's death, one-day exhibition will be held at Togakuji Temple where his grave lies.

 On the 6th of September, the anniversary of Hiroshige's death, a one-day exhibition is held at Togakuji Temple where his grave lies.
-The exhibits will be 25 of Hiroshige's Ukiyoe prints which were printed in the Edo era (150 years ago or over).
-Admission is free.
+The exhibits will be 25 of Hiroshige's Ukiyoe prints which were printed in the Edo era (over 150 years ago).

 Utagawa Hiroshige is the master artist of Ukiyoe prints.
 The series of his famous artworks "The 53 Stations of the Tōkaidō (Tokaido Gojusantsugi" and "One Hundred Famous Views of Edo (Meisho Edo Hakkei) have been typifying the woodblock printing in Japan Utagawa Hiroshige is also one of the artists who inspired renown impressionists such as Vincent van Gogh and Claude Monet.